pegros/PEG_LIST/help/sfpegListPkgCore.md

   utility LWC component
 - the custom icon framework via the **[sfpegIconDsp](/help/sfpegIconDsp.md)** LWC component
 - the field display framework for tiles via the **[sfpegFieldDsp](/help/sfpegFieldDsp.md)** LWC component
+- the caching of component configurations (after JSON parsing and / or rework) in browser via the **sfpegConfigUtl** component

 At last, it provides a wide range of Apex query extension classes for the **[sfpegListCmp](/help/sfpegListCmp.md)** component configuration: